How to foster effective nonprofit advisory boards

 - Removal procedures

 You can make this documentation part of the board of directors' bylaws and share the description with prospective advisory board members.
-Armed with tasks and expectations, you'll better know what kind of members you need.
-When you've identified candidates, ask if they'll help you with a specific task.
+Armed with tasks and expectations, you will better know what kind of members you need.
+When you've identified candidates, ask if they will help you with a specific task.

 Who should lead the advisory board?